Back Office Team

-Franziska Zeidler is Operations Manager at auticon and provides operational support to the back office team.
+Franziska Zeidler is Head of Operations at auticon and provides operational support to the back office team.
 She studied sociology as well as visual sociology at Goldsmiths, University of London, focussing on socio-political issues, while also working as a researcher at a community interest company.
 Franziska has several years of experience working as a nanny for a family with an autistic child.
 At auticon, Franziska is hoping to facilitate the change needed for a more autism-positive society.